palantir/atlasdb/docs/source/miscellaneous/doc/adr/0015-batch-asynchronous-post-transaction-unlock-calls.md

 update these to proceed.

 Currently, these locks are released synchronously and separately after a transaction commits.
-Thus, there is an overhead of two RPCs on the lock service between a transaction successfully committing and control being returned to the user.
+Thus, there is an overhead of two lock service calls between a transaction successfully committing and control being returned to the user.

-Correctness of the transaction protocol is not compromised even if these locks are not released (though an effort should be made to release them for performance reasons); consider that it is permissible for an AtlasDB client to crash after performing `putUnlessExists` into the transactions table.
+Correctness of the transaction protocol is not compromised even if these locks are not released (though an effort should be made to release them for performance reasons).
+Consider that it is permissible for an AtlasDB client to crash after performing `putUnlessExists` into the transactions table, in which case the transaction is considered committed.

 ## Decision